IFM Investors

-IFM Investors is a provider of investment services.
+IFM Investors is a provider of investment services, headquartered in Melbourne, Australia.

-As at 30 June 2021, IFM Investors invests on behalf of more than 550 institutions worldwide, including pension, superannuation and sovereign wealth funds, universities, insurers, endowment funds and foundations.
+As of 31 December 2024, IFM Investors invests on behalf of more than 745 institutions worldwide, including pension, superannuation and sovereign wealth funds, universities, insurers, endowment funds and foundations.

 History

 Established in 1990, the firm started off as the Development Australia Fund (DAF Limited).
 It was established to invest in growing Australian private and public companies and infrastructure assets.
 In 1994, Industry Funds Services (IFS) was established to provide advice and specialist investment expertise in infrastructure, private equity and Australian equities.
 Industry Funds Management (IFM) was created through the merger of IFS Capital Group and DAF Limited in 2004.

 Industry Funds Management (IFM) changed its name to IFM Investors in 2013.

 In 2018, the company Fomento de Construcciones y Contratas (FCC) decided to sell 49% of the capital of its subsidiary FCC Aqualia to the IFM Global Infrastructure Fund (through Global Infraco Spain) for 1,024 million euros.